 In the nineteenth century, the church was in bad condition and only the nave was in use.
 Minor repairs were carried out in 1836, but a major renovation of the church began only in the 1860s.
 The tower was strengthened in 1914 due to the occurrence of cracks.
-It gained the rank of the cathedral until 1923.
+In 1923, the church was given the rank of a cathedral.

 Burton J., Stöber K., Abbeys and Priories of Medieval Wales, Chippenham 2015.